 - 5 pm Final Summit Ends, Scout are dismissed back to their sites. - 5 pm to 6 pm Dinner.
-(Families may buy their meal at the Dining Hall for \$5.00 each) - 5:30 p.m. to 7:00 p.m.
-Open Zip Line - 7:05 p.m.
-Troops will assemble on the upper parade field for the Parade of Flags. - 7:10 p.m. -Parents and Visitors will gather on the lower lake-side parade field. - 7:15 p.m.
+(Families may buy their meal at the Dining Hall for \$5.00 each) - 5:30 p.m. to 6:55 p.m.
+Open Zip Line (Zip line stops at 7:00 pm / NO EXCEPTIONS) - 7:05 p.m.
+Troops will assemble on the upper parade field for the Parade of Flags.
+(PLEASE HAVE YOUR UNIT'S FLAGS WITH YOU!) - 7:10 p.m. -Parents and Visitors will gather on the lower lake-side parade field. - 7:15 p.m.
 The celebration will begin with the troops assembled on the lower parade field to complete evening colors.
 This involves ceremonious proceedings. - 7:20 (Approx.) The ceremony is turned over to Order of the Arrow who will continue with the Call-Out Ceremony. - 8:00 (Approx.) -Immediately following the Call Out Ceremony, Troops will partake in Wednesday night campfire.
 Troops are expected to perform at least one skit or song at the campfire.
 Skits and songs should be tasteful and entertaining to parents and guests.
 Camp Staff will ensure safety and wholesome family fun. - 9:30pm Trading Post extended hours' end.
 All parents and visitors must depart camp.